 Nintendo Retail Store Training Module

-This Nintendo Retail Store Training Module was given to a game store by Michael Palazzo, a Nintendo of America Retail Representative, during the last days of the NES in 1994.
-The binder’s contents include laminated troubleshooting guides for the NES and the Game Boy, technical comparisons between the NES and the SNES, advertisements for new titles, and various FAQs that provide some creative PR.
+This Nintendo Retail Store Training Module was given to a game store by Michael Palazzo, a Nintendo of America retail representative, during the last days of the Nintendo Entertainment System in 1994.
+The binder’s contents include laminated troubleshooting guides for the aforementioned console and the Game Boy, technical comparisons between Nintendo’s 8-bit and 16-bit game machines, advertisements for new titles, and various FAQs that show some creative PR at work.

-Nintendo also uses some interesting reverse psychology, referring to the less costly NES as the choice for “novice players,” while the SNES caters to the more serious, experienced, “higly skilled” players because of its “high-tech controllers” and advanced technology.
+Nintendo also used some interesting reverse psychology, referring to the less costly Nintendo Entertainment System as the choice for “novice players,” while adding that the Super Nintendo caters to the more serious, experienced, “higly skilled” players because of its “high-tech controllers” and advanced technology.

-And on why the SNES lacks CD-ROM capabilities, Nintendo states it could develop such an add-on if it wanted to but won’t because there wouldn’t be enough “game play” enhancement: “Nintendo believes in being best, not first!
+And on why the Super Nintendo lacked CD-ROM capabilities, Nintendo explained that it could develop such an add-on if it wanted to but would not because there would not be enough “game play” enhancement: “Nintendo believes in being best, not first!
 So, while we could produce a CD-ROM accessory for the Super NES, it will only be when Nintendo is convinced that the quality of the games offer a significant increase in game play that the product will be released.”